 After being admitted to the school, parents and students are asked (but not required) to sign a family accountability contract and commit to important mutual responsibilities.
-Parents pledge to be involved in their children's educational experience in a variety of ways-for example, ensuring that their children arrive at school on time.
+Parents pledge to be involved in their children's educational experience in a variety of ways.

-ReGeneration staff will work to the best of their ability to engage every family in the functions of the school, and will, ideally, motivate every family to participate at the level outlined.
-Through persistent phone calls, frequent meetings, and an overall open, parent-friendly atmosphere, we hope to maximize family support for the program.
+ReGeneration staff will work to the best of their ability to engage every family in the functions of the school and will, ideally, motivate every family to participate at the level outlined.
+With persistent phone calls, frequent meetings, and an open, parent-friendly atmosphere, we hope to maximize family support for the program.

-Report card nights and ongoing dialogue about student learning
+Report-card nights and ongoing dialogue about student learning

-ReGeneration requires families to pick up report cards in person three or four times per year at the end of each quarter.
-On three of those four days and throughout the year as needed, parents and faculty have formal opportunities to conference about the students' progress.
-Because all ReGeneration staff members have a phone and email, school-family communication about students' academic performance is frequent.
+ReGeneration requires families to pick up report cards in person three or four times per year, at the end of each quarter.
+On three of those four days and throughout the year as needed, parents and faculty have formal opportunities to discuss students' progress.
+Because all ReGeneration staff members have a phone and email, communication is frequent.